vstinner/cpython_core_tutorial/what_is_a_cpython_core_developer.rst

 Vote result
 -----------

-If the vote is positive, the contributor sends his/her SSH key and will be subscribed to the python-committers mailing list.
+If the vote is positive, the contributor sends their SSH key and will be subscribed to the python-committers mailing list.

 Examples of public votes